DTAJ095/alx-system_engineering-devops/0x00-shell_basics/README.md

 delete a file from a directory

 -Script 9:
 Delete a directory from another directory.

+-Script 10:
+Change a working directory to the previous one